Azure/azure-iot-experimental/Chirp_IoT_Central/chirpFirmware/readme.md

 #define APP_LICENCE "<replace with licence key from Chirp>"
 ```

-Go to [Chirp developer web site](https://developers.chirp.io) sign up and get an application key and secret pair and aquire a Microsoft-MXChip protocol licence.
+Go to [Chirp developer web site](https://developers.chirp.io) sign up and get an application key and secret pair and acquire a Microsoft-MXChip protocol licence.
 Download the licence key and cut and paste the file contents into the APP_LICENCE #define.

 Plug the MXChip device into your computer and configure Visual Studio so it can communicate with the device, see instructions [here](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/) if not already completed.
 Compile the code for upload to the device with CTRL-SHIFT-P (COMMAND-SHIFT-P on MacOS) and select Arduino: Upload.
 The source will compile and be uploaded to the attached MXChip device.